paotsaq/100daysofcoding/wiki/README.md

 (Rest assured I'll eventually rework the design on this page)

+### Good programming 🧩

+[How to Write a Spelling Corrector](https://norvig.com/spell-correct.html), by Peter Norvig - seems like a great, thorough article.

 ### Functional programming 🍷
 (I've been interested in functional programming for a while, now.)